KTM is in worse shape than we reported - InsightEV

 Bajaj has launched the Chetak Gen-2 to add to the momentum.
 This generation has three models: 3501, 3501, and 3503.
 The 35 indicates the 3.5kWh battery size.

 While the exteriors of the new Chetak look the same as the old model, this is a comprehensively changed scooter.
 The frame is all-new, and the wheelbase has been stretched.
 This allows the battery to move under the floorboard and also grow in size.
 The battery is also encased in Aluminium, though it is not structural.
-The increased dimensions also mean the seat is longer, the floorboard is bigger, and the new Chetak offers 35-liter under-seat space.
+The increased dimensions also mean the seat is longer, the floorboard is bigger, and the new Chetak offers 35 liters of under-seat space.
 Bajaj says that it is the biggest under-seat space in the market.

-The motor specs remain the same, though Bajaj said they had re-winded the motor to make it more efficient.
+The motor specs remain the same, though Bajaj said they had rewound the motor to make it more efficient.
 The top speed is maintained at 73kph.
 The new Chetak has a claimed range of 153 km.

 On the top model 3501, the 950W charger is onboard.
 This saves space inside the boot that the offboard charger would otherwise occupy.